Retro-Jack/BBC-Micro-Character-Test/README.md

 # BBC-Micro-Character-Test
 A short program to display the computer's character set including all screen modes.
-The provided code is written in a BASIC programming language and it seems to be designed to display character codes in different screen modes.
-Here's a breakdown of what each line does:

 1. `10 FOR M=0 TO 7`: This line initializes a loop that iterates through values from 0 to 7, assigning each value to the variable `M`.